Agent Client Protocol

 session/prompt. - The ACP agent streams session updates and message chunks back to Mastra.

-- Mastra returns the buffered output, emits streaming chunks, or suspends for permission input.
+- Mastra returns the buffered output, emits streaming chunks, or handles permission input.

-- The ACP process stays alive by default, or stops after the prompt when
+- The ACP connection stops the process after the prompt when

 During execution, the ACP client also handles permission requests and file operations.
 File reads and writes go through Mastra's Workspace, so the ACP agent operates inside the workspace you provide.